Turn It Up (Peter Andre song)

 "Turn It Up" is the lead single from English singer-songwriter Peter Andre's second studio album, Natural (1996).
 The single was released on 29 May 1995 through Mushroom Records and was Andre's first to be released in the United Kingdom, peaking at number 64 on the UK Singles Chart.
 The song features an uncredited rap from co-writer and producer Ollie Jacobs.
 The music video for "Turn It Up" features Andre performing with dancers at a party.

 Critical reception

 Pan-European magazine Music & Media wrote, "As a one-man-teen-band—okay, a solo artist—Aussie Andre has already proved to be good enough to support East 17 on their Euro tour.
 A winning combination, judging by the streetwise swingbeat."
+The Guardian critic Ross Jones wrote: "A more caring society would almost feel sorry for 'Turn It Up' and its desperately ineffectual, borderline imbecilic bid for a bit of that West Coast 'flava'.
+Frankly, Heartbreak Highs canteen scenes deserved better."